Attitude towards the practice of FGM in Ethiopia

-To investigate the Attitude towards the practice of FGM among young Ethiopian`s whose age ranges 16-22 in Harari and Somali regions.
+To investigate the attitude towards the practice of FGM among young Ethiopians age 16-22 in Harari and Somali regions in Eastern Ethiopia.

-- To determine the prevalence of FGM in young women age 16-22 in Harari and Somali regions of Ethiopia.
+- To determine the prevalence of FGM in young women age 16-22 in Harari and Somali regions.

-- To identify barriers and facilitators to total abandonment of FGM in Harari and Somali regions , Eastern Ethiopia
+- To identify barriers and facilitators to total abandonment of FGM in Harari and Somali regions.

 - Type I (clitoridectomy)

 - Type III (infibulation)

 - Type IV includes all other harmful procedures to the female genitalia for non-medical purpose.